rainestorme/ez-admin/README.md

 ```
 Close the cmd and the installer window, rebooting the PC.
 Unplug the USB drive and continue from the normal step from step 11.

-## Flashing your drive with Tiny10
+## Flashing your drive with ez-admin

 1. Download [RUFUS](https://github.com/pbatard/rufus/releases/download/v3.20/rufus-3.20.exe) and get a copy of `ez-admin.iso`.
 2. Run RUFUS and select the ez-admin ISO as the disk image.
 Click on START to begin.
 Keep all the settings at default and confirm.